slashotw/ADVIsor/README.md

 - ✅ Ready to use immediately
 - ✅ Complete feature demonstration
 - ✅ Safe - won't affect real systems
-- ❌ Data is not persistent
-- ❌ Cannot connect to real AD

 **Usage:**
 1. Click the gear icon ⚙️ in the top right